SynBioCAD/biocad/README.md

 Things you can do so far:

-* Visualization of SBOL2 designs inc. ModuleDefinitions and interactions
+* Visualization of SBOL3 designs
 * Drag and drop modification of designs
 * Sequence editing